Skip to content

 10 Essential Embellishment Tools Every Crafter Should Have

-Whether you're bedazzling a phone case, adding sparkle to a wedding centerpiece, or creating custom dance costumes, having the right embellishment tools can make all the difference.
-I've spent years collecting (okay, hoarding) crafting supplies, and I've learned through plenty of trial and error which tools are actually worth the investment.
-Here's my rundown of the ten must-have tools that will take your embellishment game to the next level.
+Whether you are bedazzling a phone case, adding sparkle to a wedding centrepiece, or creating custom dance costumes, having the right embellishment tools can make all the difference.
+We have spent years collecting (okay, hoarding) crafting supplies, and we have learned through plenty of trial and error which tools are actually worth the investment.
+Here is our rundown of the ten must-have tools that will take your embellishment game to the next level.

 1. Quality Tweezers

-Pro tip: Look for tweezers with a non-slip grip and just the right amount of tension.
-Too stiff and your hand will cramp; too loose and you'll drop everything.
+Pro tip: look for tweezers with a non-slip grip and just the right amount of tension.
+Too stiff and your hand will cramp; too loose and you will drop everything.

 2. Rhinestone Picker Pencil

 The best part?
-They're inexpensive and usually come with replacement tips.
+They are inexpensive and usually come with replacement tips.
 Some even have a dual end with different sized tips for various sized stones.

 3. Premium Fabric Glue